-With the coming of the digital era, many processes have been improved.
-That is technically true for watches as well.
+This cannot be more true than in the world of watches.
 The oldest watches were analogue.
 Analogue watches have a stunning beauty of their own.
 They represent simplicity and elegance.
 One look at the analogue watches, offered by famous brands, such as Seiko and Marathon, would confirm the fact.
-Most people prefer using analogue watches because they are beautiful and come in more variety than digital watches.

 Seiko Orange Monster SKX781

 Now if you are looking for a watch with a price that is just within the reach of your budget but still offers immense toughness and design, Seiko Orange Monster SKX781 is the perfect choice.
 The price is just between $200 and below making it super affordable.

 The case is large and heavy but has a very interesting design, with features like smart bezel and crown guards.
 The crown itself is at the 4 o’clock position which makes it more comfortable for large watches.

 The one way rotating bezel also has a very nice design which is part of the global design of the watch the inward curving will protect the actual surface of the bezel and the bezel will protect the crystal and is also a very smooth moving bezel and the 120 clicks are relatively well aligned.